tejjaswii/DAS-Group-12/README.md

 ## Repository Structure
-- `dataset12.csv`: This directory contains the datasets used in the analysis.
+- `dataset12.csv`: This contains the datasets used in the analysis.
+- `Data_Cleaning.qmd`: This contains the R script for the Data Cleaning.
-- `/scripts`: This directory contains the R scripts for the GLM analysis.
+- `Exploratory_Analysis.qmd`: This contains the R scripts for the Exploratory Analysis.
-- `/results`: This directory will store the output of the analyses, including figures and tables.
+- `Formal_Analysis.qmd`: This contains the R scripts for the GLM analysis.
 - `README.md`: Provides an overview and instructions for this repository.

 ## Getting Started